alexcurylo/ScreamingParty/README.md

 ## Purpose

-Collecting (MIT-licensable)[linkMIT] snippets, gists, small packages and so forth into a single stably versioned package.
+Collecting [MIT-licensable](linkMIT) snippets, gists, small packages and so forth into a single stably versioned package.

 ## Requirements